-Select one course from Life Sciences:

-BIO.101 General Biology

-BIO.102 General Zoology

-BIO.103 General Botany

-BIO.120 Environmental Science

-BIO.205 Human Biology

-Select one cou irse from Physical Sciences:

-CHM.100 Concepts of Chemistry

-CHM.110 General Chemistry 1

-PHY.130 The Physical Universe

-PHY.151 General Physics 1 (MATH)

-Math 6

-Select two courses from the following:

-MAT.109 Concepts of Mathematics (MATH)

-MAT.112 Math for Elementary Teaching 2

-MAT.131 Finite Mathematics

-MAT.132 Calculus for Business Or Social Science

-MAT.210 Statistics

-MAT.240 Calculus With Analytic Geometry 1

-MAT.241 Calculus With Analytic Geometry 2

-MAT.242 Calculus With Analytic Geometry 3

-SSC.120 Statistics for Social Science (One or the other, but not both)

-or MAT.110 General Education Statistics

-III.
-Electives 8

-Choose 8 credit hours from any elective area.

-Credit hours may come from additional agriculture major courses.
+SOC.203 Introduction to Diversity PHL.103 Biomedical Ethics SOC.260 Gender & Society PSY.204 Social Psychology D. Science/Math ematics 14 SOC.101 Introduction to Sociology Science 8 SOC.102 Contemporary Social Problems urse from Life Sciences: SOC.105 Intro to Cultural Anthropology BIO.101 General Biology SOC.201 Introduction to Anthropology BIO.102 General Zoology SOC.203 Introduction to Diversity BIO.103 General Botany SOC.260 Gender & Society BIO.120 Environmental Science SPE.110 Interpersonal Communication BIO.205 Human Biology THE.110 Theatre Arts Appreciation Select one co urse from Physical Sciences: Residency Requ uirement - (Complete 15 semester hours at CHM.100 Concepts of Chemistry Sandburg) CHM.110 General Chemistry 1 • or Graduation - 2.0 on 4.0 scale PHY.130 The Physical Universe Minimum Credi it Hours For Completion 64 PHY.151 General Physics 1 (MATH) Student mus st pass with a grade of "C" or better and pass the exit Math 6 examination Select two cours es from the following: Students mu ust pass with a grade of "C" or better.
+MAT.109 Concepts of Mathematics (MATH) course must be a lab course.
+MAT.112 Math for Elementary Teaching 2 ICT.110 Con nputer Software Applications is recommended.
+MAT.131 Finite Mathematics MAT.132 Calculus for Business Or Social Science Additional UIUC Requirements: MAT.210 Statistics All transfer a applicants must have completed either three years of one MAT.240 Calculus With Analytic Geometry 1 language oth her than English in high school or through the second MAT.241 Calculus With Analytic Geometry 2 esters) of one language other than English in college prior MAT.242 Calculus With Analytic Geometry 3 d term of entry.
+SSC.120 Statistics for Social Science (One or the other, but - s graduation requirement is satisfied by completion not both) - third year of one language other than English in high rough the third level (3 semesters) of one language other or MAT.110 General Education Statistics than English III.
+Electives 8 If General Cl hemistry II is required for degree completion, it is strongly Choose 8 credit hours from any elective area. recommende ed that CHM.120 General Chemistry 2 be completed prior Credit hours may y come from additional agriculture major courses. to transfer.
 IV.
-Other Requirements

-ł Human Relations Course - Select one course from the following:

-ART.111 Art Appreciation

-ART.113 Art: 1400 to Present Day

-ENG.160 Introduction to Fiction

-ENG.170 Introduction to Drama

-ENG.180 Introduction to Poetry

-ENG.221 American Literature 1

-ENG.222 American Literature 2

-ENG.250 African American Literature

-GEO.100 Human Geography

-GEO.110 World Regional Geography

-HIS.125 Western Civilization 1

-HIS.126 Western Civilization 2

-HIS.285 History of Africa: 1500 to Present

-MUS.100 Music in the Western World

-MUS.101 Introduction to American Music

-MUS.105 Non-Western Music

-MUS.200 Music History & Literature

-PHL.102 Ethics

-PHL.103 Biomedical Ethics

-PSY.204 Social Psychology

-SOC.101 Introduction to Sociology

-SOC.102 Contemporary Social Problems

-SOC.105 Intro to Cultural Anthropology

-SOC.201 Introduction to Anthropology

-SOC.203 Introduction to Diversity

-SOC.260 Gender & Society

-SPE.110 Interpersonal Communication

-THE.110 Theatre Arts Appreciation

-esidency Requir andburg) ement - (Complete 15 semester hours at

-GI PA Required for Graduation - 2.0 on 4.0 scale

-Minimum Credit Hours For Completion 64

-Student must pass with a grade of "C" or better and pass the exit examination.

-- Students must pass with a grade of "C" or better. - At least one course must be a lab course. - ICT.110 Computer Software Applications is recommended.

-Additional UIUC Requirements:

-- All transfer applicants must have completed either three years of one language other than English in high school or through the second level (2 semesters) of one language other than English in college prior to the desired term of entry. - The college's graduation requirement is satisfied by completion through the third year of one language other than English in high school or through the third level (3 semesters) of one language other than English in college. - If General Chemistry II is required for degree completion, it is strongly recommended that CHM.120 General Chemistry 2 be completed prior to transfer.
+Other Requi rements 3 Human Relations s Course - Select one course from the following: ART.111 Art Appreciation ART.113 Art: 1400 to Present Day ENG.160 Introduction to Fiction ENG.170 Introduction to Drama ENG.180 Introduction to Poetry ENG.221 American Literature 1 ENG.222 American Literature 2 ENG.250 African American Literature GEO.100 Human Geography GEO.110 World Regional Geography HIS.125 Western Civilization 1 HIS.126 Western Civilization 2 HIS.285 History of Africa: 1500 to Present MUS.100 Music in the Western World MUS.101 Introduction to American Music MUS.105 Non-Western Music MUS.200 Music History & Literature MUS.205 Music and Society PHL.102 Ethics